SomeWeekendReading/someweekendreading.github.io/_posts/2024-03-19-surgery-thoughts.md

 The details of what was being operated upon are both boring and personal, so I'll spare you that.
 Just take it as read that I was an anxious, nervous old nerd.
-I wasn't worried about he surgery itself (short of catastrophic failure, which was unlikely, but I did make sure our estate plan was up to date).
+I wasn't worried about the surgery itself (short of catastrophic failure, which was unlikely, but I did make sure our estate plan was up to date).
 I _was_ worried about the recovery, which the surgeon warned me would be painful the first week, and quite tedioously annoying for a month.